track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 You can probably get away with only Direct rendering support.
 You might say "oh, we'll do indirect later", but you won't.
 It requires some fairly complex changes to shaders and the internal buffer management architecture.
 It's not something easily done by an individual and when the team you assemble to do the first part of this project wanders off you'll have trouble assembling a new one just for this.

 Why do you want to do this?
 Well, there's performance of course.
-If Trackasia Native isn't used by millions of people now, it will be.
+If MapLibre Native isn't used by millions of people now, it will be.
 That's a lot of energy consumption and a lot of responsibility.
 You owe it to those users to carefully allocate the resources given to you.
 Burning down the battery faster than MapKit and Google Maps is a bad look.

 There's also prestige.
 When a developer is comparing toolkits yours should be, if not the best, at least in the running.
 That's the toolkit they want to use and the one they want to contribute to.
 Plus hey, it's free.

 Does that prestige matter?
-Well, I (Steve G) have used Trackasia Native's OpenGL implementation against it when comparing to our own toolkit (WhirlyGlobe-Maply).
+Well, I (Steve G) have used MapLibre Native's OpenGL implementation against it when comparing to our own toolkit (WhirlyGlobe-Maply).
 If you do a mediocre Metal implementation, your competitors will definitely bring that up.
 I certainly would.

 ### Atlas multi-thread support